-Every year on the homestead, I have made at least one significant change in habit or consumer choice to lower my carbon footprint.
-No matter that some businesses and governments don’t feel like believing science when the implications mean that choice and consumption have to be altered, it is essential that we as citizens and consumers need to do this for the good of our health, wallets, and planet.
+Each year on the homestead, I’ve made at least one significant change in habit or consumer choice to lower my carbon footprint.
+It seems that businesses and governments don’t feel like believing science when it implies we have to reduce and change our consumption of resources.
+Nonetheless, we as citizens and consumers need to do this for the good of our health, wallets, and planet.
 One thing I’m working on this year is in cutting out corn sweeteners.

-- Honey and barley malt (in the form of Ovaltine, or in the form from the brewer’s or bulk outlet) for sweetening tea, coffee, and other hot drinks.
-Some people sweeten their tea with jam – I don’t see why I should rule this out; especially for European brands, the refined sugar in the jam may come from beets.
+- Honey for sweetening tea, and barley malt (in the form of Ovaltine, or in the form from the brewer’s, or bulk outlet – the kind with bins and scoops!) for sweetening coffee and other hot drinks.
+Some people sweeten their tea with jam.

-- Red beets and, if obtainable, sugar beets for cooking and baking.
+- Red beets and, if I ever find them, sugar beets for cooking and baking.
 Cook them and mash them in.
-A particular plus for chocolate as it produces a nice colour.
+This is a particular plus for chocolate, as it produces a nice colour.
 For more savoury dishes, carrots add sweetness.

-- Dried fruits for cooking and baking – raisins, apricots, and figs are all naturally sweet and add a nice touch to pies, crumbles, and stews
+- Dried fruits for cooking and baking – raisins, apricots, dates, and figs are all naturally sweet and add a nice touch to pies, crumbles, and stews.

 - The Great Canadian Maple Syrup.

-I fully intend to recruit my Dad, who has a knack for producing jumbo beets, and I will grow more of them myself (I love beet greens!) and try my hand at growing barley, though I don’t expect to malt it – it’ll likely feed the rabbits while it’s still green.
+I intend to recruit my Dad, who has a knack for producing jumbo beets, and I will grow more of them myself (I love beet greens!).
+I’ll even try my hand at growing barley, though I don’t expect to malt it – it’ll likely feed the rabbits while it’s still green.
 Though, the Canada Malting refinery is in Griffintown.

-Do you have any non-cane-sugar suggestions?
-And, what is your obstacle in making the switch?
+Do you have any non-cane-sugar suggestions (other than stevia)?
+What would be your obstacle in making the switch?